top of page

 read more

-• The exploration of text and story deepens our understanding of diverse, complex ideas about identity, others, and the world.
+• The exploration of text and story strengening our understanding of complex ideas about the First People

-• First Peoples texts and stories provide insight into key aspects of Canada’s past, present, and future.
+• First Peoples texts and stories provide sight into key aspects of Canada’s past, present, and future.

-• Self-representation through authentic First Peoples text is a means to foster justice.
+• Self-representation through authentic First Peoples text is a means to making justice.

 • First Peoples voices and texts play a role within the process of Reconciliation.